Why I love Linux and why I can't switch to it

 For video editing, I love Davinci Resolve.
 It is great, powerful, and free.
 The Linux alternative is also great: Kdenlive.
 Sure it doensn't have GPU acceleration for editing, or as many powerful features as Davinci Resolve, but I would be okay with switching to it because I'm not making incredibly complex edits.
 But I don't need to switch to it, as I am back on Windows.
 Learning new software is a time investment, and altough I would learn Kdenlive if I had to, I don't have to.
 Also technically yes, Davinci Resolve supports Linux but with some complications that make it hard to reccomend.

-Why Linux is better for most people
+Why Linux might be better for you

 If you are simply using your computer as a web browser, and a platform to do some light creative work or gaming, Linux is great!
 And it comes with the extra benefits of privacy, speed, and customizability.